DomiKamu/OhmerPrems/README.md

 ## Full version (OhmerPrems members only)

 A personal license keyfile is sent to OhmerPrems members (by email), including detailled instructions to install it.
-The presence of (valid) license keyfile unlocks all modules to **full version** (unrestricted).
-However, KlokSpid MkII module (and its expander, KX) always work as full version (whatever the license keyfile is detected, or not), because KlokSpid MkII and KX modules are free for everyone.
+The presence of (valid) license keyfile unlocks (immediately) all modules to **full version** (unrestricted).
+However, KordZ, KlokSpid MkII module (and its expander, KX) always work as full version (whatever the license keyfile is present, or not), because KordZ, KlokSpid MkII and KX modules are free for everyone, without any limitation.

-Obviously, all *OhmerPrems* members will benefit all **lifetime** updates/upgrades and all future *OhmerPrems* modules (full versions) without any additional charge!
+Obviously, all *OhmerPrems* members will benefit all **lifetime** updates/upgrades and all future *OhmerPrems* modules (as full version) without any additional charge!

 To become *OhmerPrems* member, simply send me **12 euros**.
 If required, please convert your local currency first, to fit with 12 (or more) euros (otherwise your payment will not be accepted and refurbished) via [my "PayPal.Me" (Dominique CAMUS @DominiqueCAMUS - BARJAC)](https://www.paypal.com/paypalme/DominiqueCAMUS).